-In six years’ time, Lee Riedinger has launched two cutting-edge PhD programs at UT in the increasingly important areas of energy and data science.
+In six years, Lee Riedinger launched two PhD programs in the increasingly important areas of energy and data science.

 The program maximizes UT’s partnership with Oak Ridge National Laboratory, the US Department of Energy’s largest science and energy laboratory.